Art

 Student Experience

-The Franciscan spirit is Fundamental . . .whether on-campus or off in our Study abroad Program.
+The Franciscan spirit is Fundamental . . .whether on-campus or off in our Study Abroad Program.

 Inside or outside the classroom, the student experience determines what students learn and what new graduates have the potential to do as they enter the workforce.